This post contains affiliate links. Please read my disclosure policy to learn more.

 The best way to thaw baked ziti is in the refrigerator for 24 hours before reheating.

-If your ziti was frozen in a microwave safe container, you could reheat int he microwave.
+If your ziti was frozen in a microwave-safe container, theoretically you could reheat it in the microwave.

 However, be careful when reheating in the microwave.
-Just because a dish says it is microwave safe, doen’t mean
+Just because a dish says it is microwave safe, doesn’t mean it is.
+The odds are you will need to reheat your ziti for a long time.
+This could result in your container getting extremely hot, cracking, or shattering.

 What Cheeses Are used To Make Baked Ziti?